rakibmail22/lr-challenge/README.md

 #### Design Choices - Phase 2
 1. Used Spring Data JPA as repository
 2. There is a scope for improvement while `Category` and `Item` but initially to keep the implementation simple didn't use any raw sql or jpql directly.
-Need to monitor constantly and if we see hibenate generating excessive select queries for selecting the child elements we can replace the Hibernate Object loading with optimized jpql
+Need to monitor constantly and if we see Hibernate generating excessive select queries for selecting the child elements we can replace Hibernate Object loading with optimized jpql
 3. The response of API endpoints could be more decorated and beautified.
-Also a lot more business validation's and formatted validation message could be added.
-We can use HATEOS for decorate the API response further and make it more descriptive.
+Also, a lot more business validation's and formatted validation message could be added.
+We can use HATEOAS for decorate the API response further and make it more descriptive.
-4. Api documentationss can be improved a lot by adding more Swagger config
+4. API documentation can be improved a lot by adding more Swagger config
 5. Logging can be improved a bit
 6. All the API endpoint should be protected (ideally with jwt / oauth token).
 But this should fall into a much broader scope in terms of both authentication and authorization
-7. Cors origin request should be restricted and api should be able to connect from a specific origin (if not prepared to distribute in mass population).
+7. CORS origin request should be restricted and api should be able to connect from a specific origin (if not prepared to distribute in mass population).
 Spring Security has a lot of simple ways to add these restriction.
-8. Aother approach of resource create/update/delete would be make these process asynchronous in background and provide client with a `HTTP.ACCEPTED` status instead of `HTTP.OK` to let them know the request would be processed shortly.
+8. Another approach of resource create/update/delete would be make these process asynchronous in background and provide client with a `HTTP.ACCEPTED` status instead of `HTTP.OK` to let them know the request would be processed shortly.
 But this overall approach goes very well with event driven architecture.
-Spring webflux along with Axon framework are two of the nicest tools to develop scalabale event driven app.
+Spring webflux along with Axon framework are two of the nicest tools to develop scalable event driven app.

+### Phase 3 (Time Spent: 1.5 Hours)
+#### Phase Deliverables
+1. Layered Docker image building script with exploded jar.
+This layered images are easy to update when change in code or dependency occurs.
+2. Docker container run script for prod profile with demonstration of property override on runtime for sensitive information
+#### Design Choices - Phase 3
+1. There are other approaches to override sensitive information.
+Like if we deploy our application in kubernetes cluster we can configure secrets from there to use as runtime environment variable that eventually will override the existing config, also we can pass external config file explicitly while deploying spring boot jar / exploded jar.